 It's important to establish the ILO position as an integral part of the center management team during the formation of the center.
 The ILO should play a key role in the development of the center by providing a direct interface with industry members.
 Faculty/industry interaction can effectively address only engineering and science issues, while the ILO becomes responsible for nurturing the long-term relationship with the industry members and Innovation Partners.
-It is these relationships with industry and innovation catalysts that will become important to the center as it approaches self-sufficiency.
+It is these relationships with industry and innovation catalysts that will become important to the center as it approaches selfsufficiency.

-5.4.2 Critical Qualifications, Experiences, and Characteristics of a Successful ILO

-ERC ILOs have always been well served by having an industrial background in their ERC's target industry because it is critical that the ILO have a working understanding of the research program, industry technology and talent needs, and industry landscape (major players, new entrants into the market, trends, regulatory environment, etc.).
-ERC program history has shown that an engineering or scientific educational background pertinent to the ERCâ€[TM]s technology is certainly highly advantageous, if not requisite, to the foundation of a well-prepared ERC.
+5.4.2 Critical Qualifications, Experiences, and Characteristics of a Successful ILO program history has shown that an engineering or scientific educational background pertinent to the ERC's technology is certainly highly advantageous, if not requisite, to the foundation of a well-prepared ERC.
 Additionally, the ability to converse with the spectrum of researchers to senior administration in companies and the university has proven to be critical to successful ILOs, as industry decisions to collaborate with an ERC/university is typically driven by a combination of exciting research and a strong and demonstrable fit to business unit needs and future products or services.
 Additionally, a working knowledge of intellectual property agreements and processes (e.g., patent, copyright, trademark, service mark, trade secret, confidentiality agreements, sponsored research agreements, material transfer agreements, technology licenses, etc.) has served ILOs well as they are sometimes called upon to act as a broker between the university, ERC, and industry (including multinational corporations, small and medium-sized enterprises, and entrepreneurs or startup companies) in these areas.
-With the Gen-3 ERC focus on innovation, ILOs now require at least a fundamental understanding of the technology entrepreneur and investor world to better guide technologies through the "Valley of Death- to commercialization through small entities, startup companies, and investor-driven initiatives.
+With the Gen-3 ERC focus on innovation, ILOs now require at least a fundamental understanding of the technology entrepreneur and investor world to better guide technologies through the "Valley of Death" to commercialization through small entities, startup companies, and investor-driven initiatives.